 Beneath the Surface of Things, a collection of dark short fiction by my friend and editing colleague Kevin Wallis, is available in softcover now at Amazon.com.
 There is also a Kindle edition for you digitalphiles.
-My copy is on the way and reviews have been unanimous: Kevin Wallis writes boundless, unnerving dark fiction as good … Continue reading PROMO: Beneath the Surface of Things – by Kevin Wallis
+My copy is on the way and reviews have been unanimous: Kevin Wallis writes boundless, unnerving dark fiction as good as any name-brand author, if not better.
+Order your copy today.
+Get two and send one as a gift.

 I can only surmise that people who complain about being scanned thoroughly at U.S. airports are completely retarded if they would rather forego homeland security in favor of convenience and privacy.
 Is it a little off-putting to be held up for pat-downs and scans?
 Sure.
-But is it a necessary measure to take, all things … Continue reading Airport Security
+But is it a necessary measure to take, all things considered?
+If ever there was a rhetorical question, I just wrote it.

-Aurora Wolf - A Literary Journal of Science Fiction and Fantasy is what we at Liquid Imaginaton fondly consider to be one of our sister publications.
-It is the brainchild of Michael C. Pennington, and he's got great help from editor Linda Manning and digital graphic artist Jack Rogers.
-Their online layout is beautiful, and they're … Continue reading SHOUT-OUT TO: Aurora Wolf
+Aurora Wolf – A Literary Journal of Science Fiction and Fantasy is what we at Liquid Imaginaton fondly consider to be one of our sister publications.
+It is the brainchild of Michael C. Pennington, and he’s got great help from editor Linda Manning and digital graphic artist Jack Rogers.
+Their online layout is beautiful, and they’re also publishing print anthologies now.
+Check’em out.

 Don’t forget Episode 4 of The Walking Dead tonight at 10 PM EST on AMC, kids.
 This one is written by Robert Kirkman (co-creator/writer of the comics), so it should be the best one since the pilot.
 Here’s a 3 min preview.

 The uber talented poet and free spirit Chrissy Davis, who edits our poetry Liquid Imagination online, has recently released her newest volume of poetry, In the Face of Indigo.
-It's been called 'Bold, insightful, sexy, lyrical and filled with courage'.
-Check it out as well as her first book, Raven's Brew on Amazon.
-She's also … Continue reading PROMO: In the Face of Indigo – by Chrissy Davis
+It’s been called ‘Bold, insightful, sexy, lyrical and filled with courage’.
+Check it out as well as her first book, Raven’s Brew on Amazon.
+She’s also doing a book signing in her local California area.

 Jaime Hernandez is one of my favortie writer/artists in the entire known universe.
 His portion of the Love and Rockets graphic novels are unsurpased in long form graphic storytelling.
 Approaching 30 years.
 Wow.